Euler systems for GSp(4): Eisenstein classes for GL(2)

 \begin{theorem} For $k \ge 1$, there is a surjective $\GL_2(\AA_f)$-equivariant map

-such that $\partial_k(x)(1)$ is the residue at $\infty$ of the 1-form $r_{\mathrm{dR}}(x)$.
+such that $\partial_k(x)(1)$ is the residue at $\infty$ of the 1-form $r_{\dR}(x)$.
 This map is an isomorphism on the image of the Eisenstein symbol $\phi \mapsto \Eis_{\mot, \phi}^k$. \end{theorem}

-\begin{proof} For the injectivity of the residue map on image of the Eisenstein symbol, see \cite[Theorem 7.4]{schappacherscholl91}.
-For the description of the target of the residue map as a sum of induced representations, see \cite[Lemma 4.3]{lemma17}. \end{proof}
+\begin{proof} It is shown in \cite[Theorem 7.4]{schappacherscholl91} that the residue map $\partial_k$ gives an isomorphism between the image of the Eisenstein symbol and a certain vector space denoted $\mathcal{B}_k$.
+For the description of this $\mathcal{B}_k$ as a sum of induced representations, see \cite[Lemma 4.3]{lemma17}. \end{proof}

 For $\eta$ a character of $\AA_f^\times / \QQ^{\times +}$ as above, let us write $\cS(\AA_f^2, \CC)^\eta$ for the subspace of $\cS(\AA_f^2, \CC)$ on which $\Zhat^\times$ acts via the character $\eta$.